 This investment has the potential to have a tremendous impact on the Yorkshire economy and the North of England as a whole.

 Britain's rail industry partner

-Siemens and the UK rail industry have been partners for over 20 years, with hundreds of millions of pounds invested in facilities, employees and technology in the past five years alone.
+Siemens and the UK rail industry have been partners for over a century, with hundreds of millions of pounds invested in facilities, employees and technology in the past five years alone.

 A market of global significance

 With around 4,400 employees working in rail and wider transport-related jobs, Siemens is already among the largest employers in the UK rail industry.

 The facility that’s being proposed for Goole will complement and expand the company’s existing operations – these include eight modern maintenance facilities and some 450 trains in service, which together clock up over 60 million miles a year.
 On top of that come wider activities in electrification, signalling and train control technologies.